 Skip to main content

-Writing Chainloop Rego policies
+Writing Chainloop policies

 Chainloop policies consists of a YAML document with some metadata and a Rego script which holds the policy logic.
 You can check this document for a quick reference on policies.
 Read the following sections for a better understanding on how to write Rego code for your Chainloop policies.